aodriscoll/allan-cs360/README.md

 ### What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?

-The original design included four screens.
+The original design included four screens that would support the user's needs.

 - A login screen where users could enter their credentials and log in to the application.
-A button was also provided to support the creation of new users.
+A button was also provided on the login screen to support the creation of new users.
-- A screen that where users could fill out a form to create new user accounts.
+- A screen where users could fill out a form to create new user accounts.
-- An inventory screen allowing users to manage the inventory.
-Users should be able to add or delete inventory items, create new categories, and adjust the inventory count.
+- An inventory screen allowing users to manage items in the inventory.
+    - Items can added by clicking on a category placeholder card.
+This takes the user to the "Add Inventory Item" screen
+    - Items can be removed by long-clicking on an item or category.
+    - The inventory count can be adjusted by clicking on the plus or minus buttons on each card.
 - A screen to add new inventory items.
+- A database where all user and inventory information would be stored.

 This design looked like the following:

 ![Inventory Application Screen Design](./InventoryApplicationScreenDesign.png)

-The final deliverable was close to this design.
-Here are a few screenshots.
+The final deliverable was close to this design, and I believe that it successfully met the project goals.
+The UI design kept the users in mind by keeping things simple and ensuring that the navigation between screens was intuitive.
+As mentioned, I also avoided the need for keyboard input where possible.
+Here are a few screenshots of the completed application.

 ![Inventory Application](./InventoryApplicationFinal.png)